Invariants of $\mathbb{Z}/p$-Homology 3-Spheres from the Abelianization of the Level-p Mapping Class Group: Construction of an invariant from the abelianization of Mod-p Torelli Group

-are respectively generated by the cohomology class of $(\tau_1^Z)^*(Q_g)$ and by the cohomology classes of $(Q_g+6\Theta_g)$ and $(\Theta_g-8\;{}^t\!J_g)$. \end{prop}
+are respectively generated by the cohomology class of $(\tau_1^Z)^*(Q_g)$ and by the cohomology classes of $(Q_g+6\Theta_g)$ and $(\Theta_g+8\;{}^t\!J_g)$. \end{prop}

 Before proving this proposition we need some notations and a preliminary result.
-To make our computations easier to handle we use the Lie algebra of labeled uni-trivalent trees to encode the first quotient in the Zassenhauss filtration (c.f. \cite{levine}).
+To make our computations easier to handle we use the Lie algebra of labeled uni-trivalent trees to encode the first quotient in the Zassenhauss filtration (cf. \cite{levine}).